AI for the Life Sciences

 How often does the handbook update?

-Continuously, as landmark papers and benchmark results appear in Nature, Science, Cell, and adjacent venues, and as frontier-lab and FDA actions warrant.
+Continuously, as major papers and benchmark results appear in Nature, Science, Cell, and adjacent venues, and as frontier-lab and FDA actions warrant.
 The publication and modification dates are visible in each chapter’s metadata.

 Why is dual-use treated as a separate chapter rather than woven through?